pubmob-com/pubmob/_offerings/jefflangr-mob-composing-workshop.md

 pagename: offering
 session-lead-id: jefflangr
 session-lead-name: Jeff Langr
-name: From Mob to Symphony--A Mob Composing Workshop
+name: "From Mob to Symphony: A Mob Composing Workshop"
 twelve-words-or-fewer: "Not a programmer?
 Learn firsthand the joy of a mob.
 Come compose with us."
 topics: [mobbing]
 languages: []